search icon

 • Yes.
 If your registered agent is an individual, that person must live in Montana.
 If your agent is a business entity, that company must either be a domestic Montana business or one with the authority to conduct business in the state.

 • Montana keeps the process of changing your registered agent pretty simple.
 All you have to do is log in to ePass Montana and fill out the Statement of Change form.
 There is no filing fee for this document.
-For more information, see our Montana change of registered agent page.
+For more information, see our Montana registered agent page.

 • If your registered agent chooses to resign and no longer serves as your agent, they will file a Statement of Resignation through ePass Montana to notify the Secretary of State and you of their resignation.
 The form becomes effective 31 days after being filed, so that gives you enough time to replace the resigned agent; in the meantime, they’ll still accept service of process for you.